willowtreeapps/PinkyPromise/README.md

 With PinkyPromise, you can run complex combinations of asynchronous operations with safe, clean, Swifty code.

+## Installation

+- With Carthage: `github "willowtreeapps/PinkyPromise"`
+- With Cocoapods: `pod 'PinkyPromise'`
+- Manually: Copy the files in the `Sources` folder into your project.

 ## Should I use this?

 PinkyPromise: